Click here for your FREE

 By Jeneth Blackert

-How can you use pictures, photos and other images that create a connection with
+How can you use pictures, photos and

-your website visitor?
+with your website visitor?

-Proper use of images can emulate an immediate personal connection with your
+Proper use of images can emulate

-First and foremost, DO NOT over use or overload your website with images,
+First and foremost, DO NOT over use or overload your website with images, photos

-images or photos that need to be included on almost every website.
+photos that need to be included on almost every website.

 1. Who you are.
 A photo of the owner, board of directors and a complete team

-picture or other person that reveals passion, drive, excitement or confidence can
+picture or other person that reveals passion, drive, excitement or confidence can fulfill

-their first glance.
+glance.
 Who knows how much a picture can really say?

 2. Your workplace.
-This image can be portrayed in the photo that show who you
+This image can be portrayed in the photo that show who you are,

-the visitors, you may want additional photos.
+visitors, you may want additional photos.

 3. Pictures of informational products.
 Whether you have a digital e-book or an